Add new Elixir exercises

 One of the easiest ways to add new exercises to the Elixir track is to translate them from other language tracks on Exercism.
-This page lists all of the exercises that exist on Exercism, but have not yet been implemented in Elixir.
+This page lists all of the problem specifications in the common pool of exercises which have not yet been implemented in Elixir.

-icon links to the generic, language-independent problem description
+The icon links to the language-independent description of the problem.

-Once you've picked an exercise, follow the instructions in the Contributing Guide and submit your pull request to the Elixir track repository on GitHub.
+Once you've picked an exercise, follow the instructions in this guide and submit your pull request to the Elixir track repository on GitHub.

 Binary Search Tree

 Insert and search for numbers in a binary tree.